originphp/framework/origin/docs/utilities/email.md

 To use templates

-Templates are stored in the `View/Email` folder
+Templates are stored in the `View/Email` folder, use the template method to set the name and use the set method to send variables to the templates.

 ````php
     use Origin\Utility\Email;